yoeripasmans/wafs/README.md

 # wafs
 The course repo for 'Web App From Scratch'

-## Voor- en nadelen van JavaScript libraries/frameworks
+## Advantages and disadvantages of JavaScript libraries/frameworks

-## Voor- en nadelen van client side single page web apps
+## Advantages and disadvantages of client side single page web apps

 ## Best practices